 To flash firmware, you’ll need the Intel Graphics System Firmware Update Library (short: IGSC).

-On Arch Linux it’s available via the igsc
+On Arch Linux it’s available via the igsc package.
+Alternatively, you can compile it yourself.

 -